Ah, the nineties.

 The key to an elevator pitch is tweaking it to the circumstances.
 For example, at an informal networking event over coffee, Fallulah would probably just say “Hi!
 I’m Fallulah, and I’m a graphic designer.”

 Or, at a more formal occasion (you know, one of those where everyone has to stand up and introduce themselves…), she might give the full long-play 12” version, “Hi!
 I’m Fallulah.
 I’m a graphic designer specialising in working with female life coaches, helping them to stand out online and grow their businesses to six-figures and beyond.”

-Creating your elevator pitch is something that we do as part of my Mistress of Your Message program (alongside figuring out your big message, defining your ideal client, creating a business-goal-aligned content strategy, you know, just the small stuff!), so if this is the kind of thing that you really want to nail in your business, then book a call with me and we can have a chat!
+Creating your elevator pitch is something that we do as part of my Clarity, Confidence & Content program (alongside figuring out your big message, defining your ideal client, creating a business-goal-aligned content strategy, you know, just the small stuff!), so if this is the kind of thing that you really want to nail in your business, then book a call with me and we can have a chat!